 How BIM Can Benefit Surveyors

 C A Design Services National Accounts Manager Mark Johnson was recently invited to present at two recent RICS CPD seminars to the Ipswich and Norwich Groups.
-The aim was to demystify Building Information Modeling (BIM) and remove some of the fear and confusion that so many of our clients are experiencing at the moment, and explore how BIM can benefit surveyors.
+The aim was to demystify Building Information Modeling (BIM), remove some of the fear and confusion that so many of our clients are experiencing at the moment, and explore how BIM can benefit surveyors.